Is computer equipment tax deductible?

 Is a computer deductible if I work from home?

 Yes, for the business-use portion.
-A computer used for work at home is deductible based on how you use the device — this is separate from the home office deduction.
-You do not need a qualifying home office to deduct a computer.
+The computer deduction is based on how the device is used, not on whether you qualify for the home office deduction.
+You can have deductible business computer equipment without claiming a home office deduction.

 What is the listed property rule for computers?